Does Ch2o Have Hydrogen Bonding

 The Impact of Intermolecular Forces on Formaldehyde's Properties

 The absence of hydrogen bonding in formaldehyde significantly impacts its physical properties.
-Its relatively low boiling point (-19.5 °C) and melting point (-117 °C) are a direct consequence of the weaker intermolecular forces present.
+Its relatively low boiling point (-19.In real terms, 5 °C) and melting point (-117 °C) are a direct consequence of the weaker intermolecular forces present.
 Formaldehyde's solubility in water is also relatively moderate, as dipole-dipole interactions with water molecules are weaker than the hydrogen bonding interactions between water molecules themselves.

 Frequently Asked Questions (FAQ)